 So start with a simple, hand-written letter stating who you are and why you like that plot and your contact details.
 Remember you don’t need an estate agent to buy and sell a property.
 All you need is a good local solicitor.

-I’ve got a great plot, now what?!
+I’ve got the ideal plot, now what?!

 Fantastic!
 Now you need a good local solicitor who can help you with land searches, drafting contracts and help you navigate the legal world of property transactions.